 - 2

-Discarding or cleaning your helmet after the crash
+Mistake #2: Cleaning or discarding your helmet after the crash.
+Helmet damage

 - 3